Jeffrey H. Silverstein Memorial Award for Emerging Investigators in the Surgical and Related Medical Specialties

 The Silverstein Memorial Award for Emerging Investigators in the Surgical and Related Medical Specialties recognizes emerging researchers across health care committed to careers in aging.
 Their geriatrics-focused work in surgical and other medical specialties helps to advance the unique care we all need as we age.

-Elizabeth L. Whitlock, MD, an Assistant Professor in the Department of Anesthesia and Perioperative Care at the University of California, San Francisco (UCSF) is the 2023 recipient of the Jeffrey H. Silverstein Memorial Award for Emerging Investigators in the Surgical and Related Medical Specialties.
+Michael Devinney, MD, PhD Assistant Professor of Anesthesiology at Duke University is the 2024 recipient of the Jeffrey H. Silverstein Memorial Award for Emerging Investigators in the Surgical and Related Medical Specialties.
+The award recognizes Dr. Devinney for his cross-cutting work in geriatrics, anesthesiology and neuroscience.

 Past Recipients of the Jeffrey H. Silverstein Memorial Award